vinsidious/gac/DEVELOPMENT.md

 # Development Guide for GAC

-This document contains instructions for developers who want to contribute to the GAC (Git Auto Commit) project.
+This document contains instructions for developers who want to contribute to the GAC (Git Auto Commit) project, with a focus on functional programming principles.

+## Functional Programming Philosophy

+GAC follows these core functional programming principles:

+1. **Pure Functions**: Functions should avoid side effects and have predictable outputs based solely on their inputs
+2. **Immutability**: Data should not be modified after creation
+3. **Composability**: Build complex operations from simple, reusable functions
+4. **Explicit Dependencies**: Dependencies should be passed as arguments, not accessed from global state
+5. **Error Handling**: Errors should be returned, not thrown (when possible)

 ## Getting Started